seandavi/pubmed-llm-classifier/README.md

 Given a pubmed, classify as "XXX"-related and supply list of concepts.

+## Why?

+Many programs/departments/divisions/centers need to have a quick way of categorizing or classifying research outputs and grants as "XXX-related."
+GPT can do this out-of-the-box.
+Admin folks at the Cancer Center want to use this.

 ## pubmed classifier

 The pubmed abstract associated with this pubmed ID is: